jhannah-netlify/notes.jays.net/content/blog/terraform_lifecycles.md

 environment.
 So our Airflow Workers are still their old selves, not their new Python phat selves so they can run `dbt`.
 Oh dear.

-If, in AWS Console, we shut does our Airflow environment, and restart it, then our new `startup.sh` IS used to build new Workers.
+If, in AWS Console, we shut down our Airflow environment, and restart it, then our new `startup.sh` IS used to build new Workers.
 That's good.
 (It takes ~an hour, which isn't great, but there's no getting around that, that's just AWS being AWS.)